 2. Not including all finance-related liabilities

-In reviewing which liabilities to include next to interest bearing debt, the challenge involves items such as defined benefit pensions and environmental liabilities as these could conceivably be either be classified as operating or financing.
+In reviewing which liabilities to include with interest bearing debt, the challenge involves items such as defined benefit pensions and environmental liabilities because these could conceivably be classified either as operating or financing.
 Our view is that all interest-bearing liabilities should be included in enterprise value.

-Prior to 2019, operating leases commitments were off balance sheet, even though we would regard them as, in effect, debt financing.
+Prior to 2019, operating leases commitments were off balance sheet, even though they are, in effect, debt financing.
 This meant that the present value of the operating lease payments should ideally be separately estimated and included as a financing liability to derive an enterprise value.
 Fortunately, the introduction of more comprehensive lease capitalisation under IFRS 16 means that such adjustments are no longer necessary.

 3. Using book value instead of market value

-Enterprise value is the value of a business as represented by sum of the values of all claims on a business.
+Enterprise value is both the value of a business and the sum of the values of all claims on that business.
 Therefore, all financing claims must be valued at market (or fair) value instead of using book values from the financial statements.
 This applies to both debt and equity type claims.

 4. Inconsistencies between metrics